FmLatgh/FmLatgh/README.md

 - Although, I'm also a good administrator and a good sport for certain tasks.
 - And more importantly, products I made in school, in private or otherwise good to have will be posted here!

-- About my portfolio....
+Things I did in the past:
-Administrator for a project on a game owned by my brother was also a co-developer in the past.
+- Administrator for a project on a game owned by my brother was also a co-developer in the past.
-Old administrator of now trending games/communities on ROBLOX.
+- Old administrator of now trending games/communities on ROBLOX.
-Moderator for Discord Servers (But that ain't really relevant, is it?)
-Sole Developer of a "Religious" themed game named "Church of Omen"
+- Lead Developer of a little roblox game in free time
+- Game Lead of a SCPSL server

+Coding languages:
+- Dream Maker - Beginner
+- LuaU (RBLX) - Semi-fluent
+- Brainfuck and other Esolang - Fluent
+- Javascript - Fluent
+- PHP - Fluent
+- PWS/Bash - Semi-fluent
+- HTMLCSS - Fluent